-We generate period estimates of the prevalence of bereaved mothers, comparable to the direct estimates derived from surveys.
-Supplementary analyses wherein we indirectly generated the mIM, mU5M, and mOM for the same survey years in which we have direct estimates for each country shows a strong correlation between estimates (see Appendix B).
-The indirect approach tends to yield higher estimates than the direct estimates.
-This appears driven by clustering of deaths in high-risk families in some countries—a pattern the indirect approach does not correct for.
-That is, in some populations, child deaths are concentrated among a disadvantaged group of women, thus child deaths are not evenly dispersed across mothers as this approach assumes.
+Eq.4 provides single-age cohort estimates of the prevalence of bereaved mothers.
+As a last step of the indirect estimation, we approximate period values which are comparable to the direct estimates derived from surveys.

+Supplementary analyses wherein we indirectly generated the mIM, mU5M, and mOM for the same survey years in which we have direct estimates for each country show a strong correlation between estimates (see Appendix B).
+The indirect approach tends to yield higher estimates than the direct approach; the discrepancy is driven by the fact that the direct method adjusts for the clustering of deaths in high-risk families in some countries, while the indirect approach does not.
+Where child deaths are concentrated among a disadvantaged group of women, the two types of estimates will diverge, but in contexts wherein child deaths are evenly dispersed across mothers, the differences are negligible.
 Of course, it is also possible that where disparate, the indirect estimates are more accurate than the direct ones due to an underestimation of child loss in the survey data.
 Even though the survey estimates are derived from nationally representative samples, hard to reach, especially disadvantaged populations are often underrepresented.

 Results

-Figure 1 depicts the mIM to demonstrate the prevalence of mothers who have experienced an infant die.
-The top panel depicts the mIM values for younger mothers ages 20-44, whereas the bottom panel presents mIM values for older mothers ages 45-49 years old.
-In several countries throughout Europe, and select countries in Asia, fewer than 1% (i.e., 10 per 1,000) of mothers 20-44 and 2% of mothers 45-49 (i.e., 20 per 1,000 mothers ages 45-49) have ever lost an infant.
+Figure 1 maps the mIM across the globe, painting a worldwide portrait of the prevalence of mothers who have experienced an infant death.
+The top panel depicts the mIM values for younger mothers (ages 20-44), and the bottom panel presents mIM values for older mothers (ages 45-49).
+Throughout Europe and much of Asia, fewer than 1% (i.e., 10 per 1,000) of mothers 20-44 and 2% of mothers 45-49 (i.e., 20 per 1,000 mothers ages 45-49) have ever lost an infant.
 Yet, in more than half of the 168 countries, over 45 per 1,000 young mothers and 160 per 1,000 older mothers have experienced an infant die.
-In several countries throughout the Middle East and Northern and sub-Saharan Africa, more than 150 per 1,000 younger mothers and over 300 per 1,000 older mothers have ever lost an infant.
-The significantly higher levels of child loss among older mothers in the Middle East and Africa relative to younger mothers owes to the swift improvements in mortality conditions in recent years.
+Throughout the Middle East and Northern and sub-Saharan Africa, more than 150 per 1,000 younger mothers and over 300 per 1,000 older mothers have ever lost an infant.
+These high levels of child loss among older mothers in the Middle East and Africa relative to younger mothers in those same countries flows from the swift and recent improvements in mortality conditions.
 Even so, the degree to which young mothers have experienced infant loss is striking.
-Angola has the highest mIM value for reproductive age mothers (336 per 1,000).
+Angola has the highest mIM value for reproductive-age mothers (336 per 1,000).

 These findings demonstrate not only the exceptionally high prevalence of bereaved mothers across Asia and Africa, but also the tremendous inequality in surviving mothers’ experience of child loss across countries.
 These inequalities are significantly larger than comparable inequality in infant mortality rates across countries, which are also shown in the Appendix A. For instance, the infant mortality rate is 20 times higher in Angola than it is in Hong Kong, with 57.8 infants dying before their first birthday in the former versus 1.4 in the latter (see Appendix A).
-However, as the mIM demonstrate, the mIM in Angola is 124 times higher than it is in Hong Kong: whereas 2 out of 1,000 young mothers in Hong Kong have lost an infant, similarly aged mothers in Angola are 124 times more likely to have lost an infant than those in Hong Kong.
-These estimates confirm that the mIM offers a new sense of the vast inequality in maternal experiences that women in these populations have endured.
+However, the mIM in Angola is 124 times higher than it is in Hong Kong: 2 out of 1,000 young mothers in Hong Kong have lost an infant compared to 168 in Angola.
+In this way, the mIM completely re-scales the inequality in maternal experiences that women in these populations have endured and shows it to be far more vast than the annualized, child-centered metrics suggest.